Skip to content Skip to footer navigation

 Along the way, our experts have uncovered some impressive fridges alongside some seriously poor performers that scored below 50%.

-Not only do some of them cost thousands of dollars, they'll also struggle to keep your food fresh, adding to the expense over the years.
+Not only do some of them cost thousands of dollars, they'll also struggle to keep your food fresh, costing you even more over the years.

 We don't want you to end up with a dud buy, so here are the products that scored lowest in our lab tests.
 Consider becoming a CHOICE member to see the best performers.